magic005/Club_Hub_Frontend/Club Hub/clubevent.md

     let currentMonth = new Date().getMonth();
-    let editingEventId = null; // Store the ID of the event being edited let currentPage = 1; // Default starting page for pagination
+    let editingEventId = null; // Store the ID of the event being edited let currentPage = 1; // Default starting page for pagination let currentUserId = null; // Store the logged-in user's ID let userClubs = []; // Store the clubs created by the current user

     // Declare all DOM elements at the top const showFormBtn = document.getElementById('showFormBtn');